marktriggs/adventofcode/README.md

-# Advent of Code solutions in Rust
+# Advent of Code solutions in Rust (or Zig, or C, or ...)

 Presented without comment!